 This guide reflects changes and amendments to the law through July 1, 2015.
-This guide is applicable to persons who became members on or after April 2, 2012\.
+This guide is applicable to persons who become members prior to April 2, 2012.

 To gain a basic understanding of each subject area, please read all the questions and answers for that area.
 Officials of your retirement board are available to further explain the law and to counsel you about your rights and benefits.